-The academy has a duty to consider at all times the best interests of the student and take action to enable all students to achieve the best outcomes.
-Safeguarding and promoting the welfare of students is everyone's responsibility, this includes members of the teaching and non-teaching staff, including part-time staff, temporary and supply staff, governors and visiting staff, such as musicians, sports coaches and volunteers.
+The school always has a duty to consider the best interests of the student and take action to enable all students to achieve the best outcomes.
+Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone has a role to play in identifying concerns, sharing information and taking prompt action in accordance with this policy.
-Anyone involved should expect to support local authority children's social care services and other agencies following any referral.